aalexchengg/mashup_eval/README.md

 7z x fma_small.zip
 ```

-Then create a data directory and move it over
+And then move it over to the data directory.

 ```
-mkdir data
 mv fma_small data/
 ```